 Every sentence Raedyn used included several good techniques for mastering small talk, including wh-question and echoed questions and words.

-What Does a First Conversation on iTalki Look Like?
+What Does the First Conversation on iTalki Look Like?

 Starting the first conversation with people can be quite intimidating, especially if you are not used to or not in your native language.
 Speaking in a foreign language can be overwhelming and cause anxiety.
 Tutors and teachers on iTalki help to eliminate these feelings by preparing some ice-breakers to start a conversation during a conversational lesson.
 Depending on your level of learning, the ice-breakers may require specific words and phrases.
 Each tutor and teacher have different requirements, but most teachers need each person to answer in a complete sentence.